sjb8100/VoxLauncher/README.md

 TODO : Investigate running on Linux and Mac (Mono?)

 ## Running
-Simply run the provided VoxLauncher.exe
+Simply run the provided **VoxLauncher.exe**, this will allow you to config and run the Vox executable in the Vox working directory.

 ## License
 This software is provided under the **GNU General Public License**, more information is provided in the [license file](https://github.com/AlwaysGeeky/VoxLauncher/blob/master/LICENSE.md).